 Choose the Right Machine

 There are several types of power washing machines.
 Each has its own purpose and used for specific cleaning tasks.
-If you’re covering large areas (such as in a factory), you’ll need something more powerful.
+If you’re covering large areas (such as in a factory), you’ll need something more powerful like the most powerful electric pressure washer.
 The best option here is to go to a reputable company and hire one for the day.
 If you fall into this group, the staff at the rental will explain and advice the best machine for you.
 Not everyone needs large scale cleaning tasks.
 What if you just want to clean up the patio in time for summer?
 You might need to buy something from your local DIY store.
 Do some research online.
 Then ask the staff at the store for suggestions.

 Electric or Gas?